• Skip to primary navigation

 Social Security Eligibility

 There are several requirements that one must meet to be eligible for benefits in the Social Security Disability Program.
-In order to be qualified you must initially meet 2 criteria:
+Social Security eligibility requires that you must initially meet 2 criteria:

 • You must have worked at a job and paid into the Social Security system for a certain length of time